andejoha/Ultrasound-Affine-Transformation/README.md

-# Ultrasound-Affine-Transformation
+# Ultrasound Affine Transformation
 Affine transformation of ultrasound images using deep learning.
+This is a part of my master thesis at the Norwegian University of Science and Technology (NTNU).